Greetings mate, and Welcome aboard!

 It’s just a smidgen narrower than a 560S, but by and large the Soundstage on these 2 is pretty comparable.

-The 58X, like the 560S, does a very good job of filling in the missing gaps to the northwest and northeast of your dome piece, whereas the K702 is very wide but sometimes lacks the all-important center image.
+The 58X, like the 560S, does a very good job of filling in the missing gaps to the northwest and northeast of your melon.

-With the 58X, at times, you’ll definitely be wondering if what you just heard came from the track or outside of the headphones (i.e. in your apartment, outside the apartment, etc.), but not nearly as often as you will with a K702.
+Moreover, you’ll definitely be wondering if what you just heard came from the track or outside of the headphones (i.e. in your apartment, outside the apartment, etc.), but not nearly as often as you will with something like a K702.

 It’s comparable to something like a Sundara or 400 series headphone – above average in terms of Soundstage, but not exemplary.